rackerlabs/technical-blog/_posts/2016-04-07-Custom-Logging-With-Azure-Diagnostics.md

 ```

 When testing this out, I noticed that if you do not have IIS installed, it throws an exception in the diagnostic extension log file, which makes sense, but it does not automatically create the container sitecore.
-When I provisioned a new VM, I deployed 2 extensions that runs a powershell script to install a web server then the Azure diagnostic extension has a dependency set to run once my powershell script finishes.
-In this order, it will create the Sitecore container.
+When I provisioned a new VM, I deployed two extensions that run a powershell script to install a web server.
+Then the Azure diagnostic extension has a dependency set to run once my powershell script finishes.
+In this order, it creates the Sitecore container.
 How did I figure this out?
-There is a child element called **DiagnosticInfrastructureLogs** which lets you troubleshoot the diagnostic extension by creating a blob table, which will write entries based on your log level set.
+There is a child element called **DiagnosticInfrastructureLogs**, which lets you troubleshoot the diagnostic extension by creating a blob table, which, in turn, write entries based on your log level set.
 There were errors being thrown that it failed to upload to the container.
 Well, the container was not being created, so there must be some internal dependency on how it creates containers.
 A bug?
 I am not sure, but watch out for it.

 For the ARM template with sample code, please visit [here](https://github.com/jrudley/customLoggingAzureDiag)